 Here’s where experience would have helped me.
 I didn’t know that my iPhone would automatically adjust the orientation of the video.
-So…as I rotated my camera from portrait to landscape, the image started to display upside down!
+So…as I rotated my camera from portrait to landscape, and the image started to display upside down!
 I headed straight to my go-to source for all wisdom – YouTube.
 Yep.
 Just about any problem you have can be solved by finding a video on YouTube.
 My mom once fixed my car by watching a YouTube video!
-I found a great video just under 3 minutes that explained exactly how to fix the orientation on my video demonstration.
-Within 10 minutes, everything was right-side-up and I was ready to go!
+I found a great video just under 3 minutes that explained precisely how to fix the orientation on my video demonstration.
+Within 10 minutes, everything was right-side-up, and I was ready to go!
 Watch the video below to see how I fixed it.

 Video Demonstration Success

 On the first day of school, I used my two video demonstrations with my students.
 I chose those two routines because my students’ computers are different from my laptop, for one thing.
-Also, in a room full of 25 students, it would have been hard for them all to see a physical demonstration as easily as a video version.
-I would definitely consider making more video demonstrations in the future!
+Also, in a room full of 25 students, it would have been hard for them all to see a physical demonstration as quickly as a video version.
+I would consider making more video demonstrations in the future!